Enhanced Glossary

 LOH refers to the loss of one allele at a specific genetic locus, resulting in a region of DNA becoming homozygous.
 LOH can occur through various mechanisms, including deletion, mutation, or chromosomal rearrangement, and is often associated with tumor suppressor gene inactivation.

-Example: The presence of loss of heterozygosity in the tumor samples indicated a potential genetic driver of the patient’s cancer, guiding treatment decisions towards therapies targeting specific mutated genes.
+Example: Loss of heterozygosity in the tumor samples indicated a potential genetic driver of the patient’s cancer, guiding treatment decisions towards therapies targeting specific mutated genes.

 Relevant Lessons: